HollyJ-A/DataSciencePortfolio/README.md

 What does this look like?
 ## Work Experience
 ## Education
-To add in an jnahe, i include the name of the image and the extension. e.g [name][file-name-location]
+To add in an image, i include the name of the image and the extension. e.g [name][file-name-location]

 ## Projects